surajmhulke/detecting-parkinson-s-disease-machine-learning/README.md

-# f
+# detecting-parkinson-s-disease-machine-learning
+Parkinson’s disease is a progressive disorder that affects the nervous system and the parts of the body controlled by the nerves.
+Symptoms are also not that sound to be noticeable.
+Signs of stiffening, tremors, and slowing of movements may be signs of Parkinson’s disease.

+But there is no ascertain way to tell whether a person has Parkinson’s disease or not because there are no such diagnostics methods available to diagnose this disorder.
+But what if we use machine learning to predict whether a person suffers from Parkinson’s disease or not?
+This is exactly what we’ll be learning in this article.

+Parkinson Disease Prediction using Machine Learning in Python Importing Libraries and Dataset
+Python libraries make it very easy for us to handle the data and perform typical and complex tasks with a single line of code.

+Pandas – This library helps to load the data frame in a 2D array format and has multiple functions to perform analysis tasks in one go.
+Numpy – Numpy arrays are very fast and can perform large computations in a very short time.
+Matplotlib/Seaborn – This library is used to draw visualizations.
+Sklearn – This module contains multiple libraries having pre-implemented functions to perform tasks from data preprocessing to model development and evaluation.
+XGBoost – This contains the eXtreme Gradient Boosting machine learning algorithm which is one of the algorithms which helps us to achieve high accuracy on predictions.
+Imblearn – This module contains a function that can be used for handling problems related to data imbalance.

-#  install necessary packages ( install first time only )
-# !pip install numpy pandas sklearn xgboost --upgrade
-# This Python 3 environment comes with many helpful analytics libraries installed
-# It is defined by the kaggle/python Docker image: https://github.com/kaggle/docker-python
-# For example, here's several helpful packages to load
+ install necessary packages ( install first time only ) !pip install numpy pandas sklearn xgboost --upgrade This Python 3 environment comes with many helpful analytics libraries installed It is defined by the kaggle/python Docker image: https://github.com/kaggle/docker-python For example, here's several helpful packages to load

 import numpy as np # linear algebra import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv)